Horizontally quasiconvex envelope in the Heisenberg group: H-convex hull

 We have seen that the h-convex hull $\coh(E)$ is not stable with respect to perturbations of the set $E$.
 It is however worth emphasizing that the h-quasiconvex envelope is stable, as shown in Proposition \ref{prop stability}.
 The main reason for such a discrepancy is that the quasi-convexification process may fatten the level sets of functions, that is, a level set of $Q(f)$ may contain interior points while the level set of $f$ at the same level initially does not.
 See for example \cite{BSS, So3, Gbook} on the fattening phenomenon for the level-set formulation of geometric evolution equations in different contexts.

-One needs additional assumptions to guarantee \eqref{hull conti}.
-One sufficient condition is the star-shapedness of the set $E$.
-The star-shapedness property is recently studied in \cite{DGS} for solutions of general elliptic equations in Carnot groups.
-We consider a more restrictive type of star-shapedness conditions. \begin{defi}[Strict star-shapedness] We say that a connected set $E\subset \H$ is strictly star-shaped with respect to the group identity $0\in H$ if for any $0\leq \lambda<1$ we have $\delta_\lambda (E)\subset E$ and \beq \inf_{x\in \delta_\lambda(E)} d_H(x, \H\setminus E)>0. \eeq We say $E$ is strictly star-shaped if there exists a point $p_0\in \H$ such that the left translation $p_0^{-1} E$ of $E$ is strictly star-shaped. \end{defi} The star-shapedness property studied in \cite{DGS} is a weaker version without including the condition \eqref{strict star eq}.
-Note that h-convexity of a set does not imply strict or weak star-shapedness, as observed in Example \ref{ex1}.
+We need additional assumptions to guarantee \eqref{hull conti}.
+One sufficient condition is the following type of star-shapedness of the set $E$.

+\begin{defi}[Strict star-shapedness] We say that a connected set $E\subset \H$ is strictly star-shaped with respect to the group identity $0\in H$ if for any $0\leq \lambda<1$ we have $\delta_\lambda (E)\subset E$ and \beq \inf_{x\in \delta_\lambda(E)} d_H(x, \H\setminus E)>0. \eeq We say $E$ is strictly star-shaped if there exists a point $p_0\in \H$ such that the left translation $p_0^{-1} \cdot E$ of $E$ is strictly star-shaped with respect to $0$. \end{defi} It is a stronger version than the star-shapedness property studied in \cite{DF, DGS}, where all conditions except \eqref{strict star eq} are required.
+Note that h-convex set can be disconnected and does not imply strict or weak star-shapedness, as observed in Example \ref{ex1}.
+Below, we present three examples of connected sets to compare these notions.
+We refer the interested reader to \cite{DF} for more examples of star-shaped sets. \begin{example} Let us take